-To assure continued relevance of the guide expectations as established in this stateme investment policy at least annually. - This statement of investment policy is adopt of the Philanthropic Foundation. ed on , 2019 by the Board
+expectations as established in this st investment policy at least annually. atement of investment policy, the Board p lans to review This statement of investment policy is of the Philanthropic Foundation. adopted or December 3, 2020 , 202 0 by the Board -